Elvis10ten/notes/src/2025-1a-nand-to-tetris.md

 ---

-Next, we look at a set of four gates that implement **classical logical operators**.
-Starting with the <mark>Not (aka inverter) gate</mark>, which outputs the opposite value of its input’s value.
+Next, we look at a set of four gates that implement <pmark>classical logical operators</pmark>.
+Starting with the <bmark>Not (aka inverter) gate</bmark>, which outputs the opposite value of its input’s value.

 ![](/docs/assets/nand-images/not_gate.svg)